What does it mean to process a payment request NPO?

 - Vendor/Student refund – documentation showing proof of payment amount being refunded.

 - Honorarium/Speaker fee – copy of signed contract, and W-9 Form - or Form W-8BEN if a non-U.S. person.
-A "Short Form Contract" is available on Contracting and Purchasing Services' website, under Forms/Searches.
+Information concerning hiring independent contractors can be found on the Contracting & Purchasing Services' website.

 PLEASE NOTE - If PAYEE is a non-U.S. person, you must contact Payroll, at 3481, for assistance with required documentation and determination of payment eligibility before initiating the contract.

 If you have any questions regarding required/acceptable paperwork for your payment request, please call Payable Accounting at 7372.

 When will my non-purchase order voucher/invoice be paid?

 Provided the voucher and invoice are completed properly and all required documentation is attached, most non- purchase order vouchers are processed within 7 - 10 business days of arrival in the Payable Accounting Office.
 Processing could be completed sooner than 7 - 10 business days depending on workload.
 Processing could take longer than 7 - 10 business days if paperwork is incomplete and we have to request additional documentation, signatures, etc.

 Why does it take 7 to 10 days to get my payment request processed?